FractalProject/MachineLearningGuides/README.md

 # Machine Learning Guides
-(I'll be moving this over to the Fractal Github as guides are completed)

 This is a repository for Fractal machine learning guides.
 The intention is to provide a structured learning process from beginner concepts all the way to more advanced concepts, all in one place.
 In this repository you can find guides about the following concepts:
 - Neural Network Introduction